 We have the non-coffee drinker in mind, and for those looking to take a chance at something that isn’t a coffee-based drink, reach for a healthy tea.
 Teas such as our Jade Pearl Jasmine Tea along with our Pomegranate Green Tea prove to be fitting for any occasion.

 Another option available to customers is our delicious matcha green tea latte.
 The delightful taste of green tea matcha combined with the smooth finish of the milk in the latte force coffee snobs to take a second look, especially when you make the matcha latte with beautiful culinary matcha from family tea farms in Shizuoka, Japan.
 It took us nine years to find the matcha we use for our drinks, and it is truly delicious.

 While each coffee shop may put their own distinct touch on the coffees, teas and espresso drinks they offer their customers, all beverages, for the most part, have certain distinctions that allow them to be classified as a latte, cappuccino, or americano, etc. It is from these basic foundations that allow coffee shops or customers to modify the coffee drinks to their own personal preferences.

-Here at Weaver’s Coffee & Tea, we pride ourselves in making our customers the best cup of coffee, our culture is about quality, consistency, and kindness.
+We pride ourselves in making our customers the best cup of coffee, our culture is about quality, consistency, and kindness.
 Whether it be a drip cup of coffee, an espresso-based drink, or one of our artisan teas, each cup made for you by our hard-working coffee roasters and prepared for you by one of our baristas has been designed to make you smile.
 Thank you for reading our blog.